Ancestor is complete! flag male ancestor Louis-Michel DESMARAIS dit MARET

 Louis-Michel DESMARAIS dit MARET was born 17 November 1684 in Champlain, Canada, New France

-Louis-Michel DESMARAIS dit MARET was the child of Paul DESMARAIS dit MARET and Marie-Thérèse TETREAU (TETREAULT) and the grandchild of: (maternal) Louis TETREAU (TETREAULT) and Marie-Noëlle-Nathalie LANDEAU
+Louis-Michel DESMARAIS dit MARET was the child of Paul DESMARAIS dit MARET (MARAIS) and Marie-Thérèse TETREAU (TETREAULT) and the grandchild of: (maternal) Louis TETREAU (TETREAULT) and Marie-Noëlle-Nathalie LANDEAU

 Spouse(s)/Partner(s) and Child(ren):